moduware/public-repository/README.md

-# np-public-sw-repository
+# Public Repository
-nexpaq Application repository
+Application public repository

 This repository can be found here: http://repository.nexpaq.com/

-Nexpaq or other developers can add their tiles, updates, firmware or modules by pull requests.
+Developers can add their tiles, updates, firmware or modules by pull requests.